ramzaPL/my.app/README.md

 # my.app
-This is a media player i'm working on.
+This is the media player i'm working on.

 things I already have done:
 - GUI,